pedrofanelli/BrokenOffice-front/README.md

 - The report can be shared to any email
 - When the report is finished (resolved or rejected) an email is sent to the Standard User
 - If you forget your password, you can write your email, and if it's a valid email and exists in the DB, a link will be generated and sent to your email.
 The link will contain a token and will be valid for just 2 hours (using [MongoDB TTL](https://www.mongodb.com/docs/manual/tutorial/expire-data/)).
 After the password is changed, you will recieve an email with that information.
+- PWA (Progressive web app) was implemented, so if you logged in and lose internet connection, you will still be able to see information on the web app

 ## Technologies Used